-Unlike some boroughs, Beachwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beachwood are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Beachwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beachwood is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Beachwood who work in office and administrative support (15.66%), sales jobs (9.66%), and teaching (7.87%).

 Beachwood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.